 Applying for an Irish passport

 The Irish passport is one of the most sought-after passports in the world.
 Not only does it open up travel and work opportunities, but it grants holders visa-free travel to over 188 countries.
-Those with an Irish passport are also able to reap the benefits of free movement throughout the EU.
+Individuals with an Ireland passport are also able to reap the benefits of free movement throughout the EU.

-Since its desirability is high, the Irish passport can be difficult to procure.
-Applicants must tick an array of boxes and submit a portfolio of evidence detailing their statutory right and entitlement to an Irish passport.
+Since its desirability is high, it can be difficult to apply for an Irish passport.
+Applicants must tick an array of boxes and submit a portfolio of evidence.

 The first qualifying criteria involves proving that you are an Irish citizen.
 If you aren’t yet a recognised Irish citizen, the Immigration Advice Service is able to establish this right for you too and then can continue to assist you with your passport application.